 - 8. Some volunteers choose to follow-up the visit with eloquent, info-packed emails.
-You are welcome to do this, but please avoid promising any follow-up unless you're 100% sure you will follow-through. - 9.
-After the visit, enter the data and upload the photo online as soon as possible here: https://backyardhabitats.wufoo.com/forms/certification-determination-form/
+While this is not required, you are welcome to do this, but please avoid promising any follow-up unless you're 100% sure you will follow-through. - 9.
+After the visit, enter the data and upload the photo online as soon as possible here: https://backyardhabitats.wufoo.com/forms/participant-interaction-form/